 - Draft Breton– This sub-category was the result of crossing the Breton with Boulonnais, Ardennes and Percherons.
 This horse is a heavy and powerful animal used for draft work.

 - Postier Breton– This sub-category was the result of crossing the Breton with the Norfolk Roadster, which made an extremely versatile horse.
 This animal is much lighter and refined, yet retains the great strength of its predecessor.
-They are the most favored type in Brittany, possessing a lively and energetic spirit.
+They are the most favoured type in Brittany, possessing a lively and energetic spirit.

 - Corlay Breton- This sub-category reflects more of the native mountain blood and is extremely rare.
 It is the most primitive of the three sub-categories.

 The Draft and Postier Breton have a joint studbook which opened in 1926 and then closed in 1951 to all outside blood.
 Currently, a horse must be born either in Brittany or in the Loire-Atlantique region in order to be registered.
-The Postier Breton must have documented Postier blood and also pass a performance test requiring them to go in-harness.
+The Postier Breton must have documented Postier blood and also pass a performance test requiring them to go in harness.
 Once registered, horses are branded with a special brand on the left side of their neck.
 Despite the strict regulations for registered Bretons, frequent breeding goes on outside of the region and France as well.

 Today, the Breton is used mainly for riding, heavy draft and farm work.
 There are many shows and driving competitions for owners to show off the beauty and prowess of these animals.
 The Breton is also raised for meat, as horse is fairly common cuisine in other parts of the world.

 One of their most popular uses though is to improve other breeds.
-They were instrumental in the creation of the Swiss Frieberger and had great influence on the Canadian horse.
+They were instrumental in the creation of the Swiss Frieberger and had a great influence on the Canadian horse.
 They were even used to produce draft mules in India.
 They crossbreed well with other horse and infuse strength and an intelligent temperament into the resulting offspring.

 Overall, they are pleasing to the eye with a compact and excellent conformation.
 They usually stand between 15 hands and 16 hands.
 The Draft Breton exhibits the same conformation as the Postier except the Drafts are heavier and a bit shorter, usually not exceeding 15.2 hands.